appliedgocode/what/README.md

 `what` is a set of simple and easy logging functions, suitable for tracing any kind of activities in your code. `what` can print the current function name, quickly `Printf`-format your data, and dumps data structures.

 And last not least, no `what` calls reach your production binary (unless you want it so).
-Debug-level logging is for developers only.
+Debug-level logging is for developers only. *No more accidental data leaks in production through left-over debug logging statements.*

 ## Who need this?